+An account owned by a child, but overseen by an adult until the child comes of age, is usually seen as a 'bare trust', and benefits from favourable tax treatment.
 A Bare Trust is the technical term for an account that belongs to a minor but is controlled by an adult.
+A Junior ISA is an example of a Bare Trust.

-It's sometimes called a designated account.
-At 18, the child is able to request access to the whole fund without restriction but up until that time the adult makes the decisions about how the money is invested and agrees any withdrawals.
+At 18, the child is able to request access to the whole fund without restriction but up until that time the adult makes the decisions about how the money is invested.
+Beyond a JISA, a bare trust can usually hold any asset.
+However normally it forms a selection of market linked investments.

 You can also appoint other trustees to help manage the account by drawing up a trust deed.
-However, there is no requirement to do this and a simple trust is created automatically when you set up such an account.
+However, there is no requirement to do this and a simple trust is created automatically when you set up such an irrevocable account.

-As the money belongs to the child, they are responsible for any tax (with the exception of the parental settlement rule - see opposite).
 Setting up a Bare Trust can be very effective for grandparents, particularly those looking to reduce the potential IHT bill on their estate.